sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 **Notes**:

 - If you are using an external database, [upgrade your database](https://docs.sourcegraph.com/admin/postgres#upgrading-external-postgresql-instances) to Postgres 12 or above prior to upgrading Sourcegraph.
 No action is required if you are using the supplied supplied database images.
+- **If performing a multiversion upgrade from an instance prior to this version see our [upgrading early versions documentation](./migrator/upgrading-early-versions.md#before-v3270)**

 ## v3.25 ➔ v3.26